cideM/yui/README.md

 ## Changelog

+- 0.26: Make ColorColumn visible and make Visual bg a bit lighter
 - 0.25: Link LspDiagnosticsDefaultInformation to DiffText so it can be better differentiated from the surrounding text
 - 0.24: link HlSearchNear to Search, otherwise cursor is inverted and hard to